aaleta/aaleta.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Ramón y Cajal fellow</p>
+    <p>University of Zaragoza</p>
+    <p>Zaragoza, Spain</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a data/network scientist currently working at the [Institute for Biocomputation and Physics of Complex Systems (BIFI)](https://bifi.es/) at the University of Zaragoza, Spain.
+I would summarize my research interests simply by using the title of my Ph.D. thesis: "Networks, Epidemics, and Collective Behavior: From Physics to Data Science."

+I enjoy all aspects related to data, from acquisition to visualization.
+Consequently, it's challenging for me to focus on just one specific field.
+However, due to my background in physics, I am particularly interested in unraveling the mechanisms producing the data.
+Rather than solely focusing on finding correlations and making uninformed predictions, my aim is to understand the dynamic processes that generate it.

+Additionally, I have a passion for software engineering, which is why I am currently studying for a bachelor's degree in computer engineering during my free time.
+I am currently working on a few projects that I plan to release soon.
+Stay tuned!

+Below, you will find my contact information if you'd like to chat.
+You can also check out my [publications](/publications) to see my works.
+I would also recommend visiting the [resources](/resources) section, which is currently brief, but I hope to expand it soon.